Appdynamics/rabbitmq-monitoring-extension/README.md

          useSSL: false
          username: "guest"
          password: "guest"
-         ##passwordEncrypted : Encrypted Password to be used, In this case do not use normal password field as above
+         ##encryptedPassword : Encrypted Password to be used, In this case do not use normal password field as above
          displayName: "displayName1" //The display name to be used for the metrics of this server, mandatory

        - host: "localhost"